-The queen, uncertain what to do, broke the second egg, and there flew out two pigeons harnessed to a fine chariot, in which Florina mounted, and descended lightly over the mirror to the valley's foot.
+The queen, uncertain what to do, broke the second egg. and there flew out two pigeons harnessed to a fine chariot, in which Florina mounted, and descended lightly over the mirror to the valley's foot.
 "Now, my pretty pigeons," said she, "will you convey me to the palace of King Charming?"
 The obedient pigeons did so, flying day and night till they reached the city gates; when the queen dismissed them with a sweet kiss, which was worth more than her crown.

 How her heart beat as she entered, and begged to see the king!
 "You!" cried the servants, mocking.
-"Little peasantgirl, your eyes are not half good enough to see the king.
-Besides, he is going to-morrow to the temple with the Princess Trouting, whom he has at last agreed to marry."
+"Little peasant-girl, your eyes are not half good enough to see the king.
+Besides, he is going to-morrow to the temple with the Princess Troutina, whom he has at last agreed to marry."

 Florina sat down on a door-step, and hid her face under her straw hat and her drooping hair.
-"Alas!" she cried, pushed her way through the guards to the temple, where she saw two thrones, one for King Charming, and the other for Troutina.
-They arrived shortly; he more charming and she more repulsive than ever.
-Knitting her brows, Troutina exclaimed, "What creature is that who dares approach so near my golden throne?"

-"my Blue Bird has forsaken me."
+"Alas!" she cried, "my Blue Bird has forsaken me."